 Learning from past disasters and building greater resilience into the design, construction, operation and maintenance of our urban infrastructure requires people who can address these issues from multiple perspectives.
 Our cities need analytical systems thinkers who can confidently bring technical, environmental, social and economic considerations to these complex transdisciplinary challenges.

-As a co-director of the Master of Engineering Leadership (MEL) in Urban Systems program at the University of British Columbia, Canada, I’m helping guide the next generation of professionals who will lead the change that is needed.
+As a former director of the Master of Engineering Leadership (MEL) in Urban Systems program at the University of British Columbia, Canada, I’m helping guide the next generation of professionals who will lead the change that is needed.
 Our program is a unique collaboration of academic departments, bringing together the Faculty of Applied Science – in particular, the School of Community and Regional Planning (SCARP) and the Department of Civil Engineering – and UBC Sauder’s Robert H. Lee Graduate School.
 What this means for our students is that they’re graduating with stronger technical knowledge, an understanding of the social context for the design and management of urban systems, and a foundation in business.

 The technical courses give students the tools and skills to address complex infrastructure problems.
 Our students gain an understanding of how policies regulate urban systems, and they study the wide-ranging considerations that go into designing, constructing, operating and maintaining our built infrastructure.
 They explore how our cities’ infrastructure contributes – both positively and negatively – to social, economic and environmental impacts.
 And much of this learning happens through collaborative industry-led projects where students work in teams to address real-world problems.

 But what truly sets our program apart from a traditional master’s degree is the integration of courses on business foundations, strategy, project management and data analysis.
 Our industry partners tell us the skills developed through these classes create well-rounded professionals with the technical perspectives and business insight to make strategic decisions, lead teams and manage complex and evolving projects.